 By the 1980s, the vocabulary of speech recognition software had increased to 20,000.
 IBM created a voice-activated typewriter called Tangora, which used a statistical prediction model for word identification.

-The first consumer-grade text-to-speech product was launched in 1990 – the Dragon Dictate.
+The first consumer-grade speech-to-text product was launched in 1990 – the Dragon Dictate.
 A successor, launched in 1997 called the Dragon Naturally Speaking, is still in use on many desktops to this date.

-Text-to-speech technology has improved in leaps and bounds since then, especially after the evolution of high-speed internet and cloud computing.
-Google is a market leader, with its voice search and text-to-speech product.
+Speech-to-text technology has improved in leaps and bounds since then, especially after the evolution of high-speed internet and cloud computing.
+Google is a market leader, with its voice search and speech-to-text product.

 Current Uses of Speech-to-Text

-In the past, text-to-speech was generally a specialized service.
+In the past, speech-to-text was generally a specialized service.
 Businesses and government agencies/courts were the main users, for data recording purposes.
 Professionals like doctors also found the service quite useful.

 These days, anyone with a smartphone and internet connection has access to some form of speech-to-text software.
 The need for its features has also exploded across enterprise and consumer markets.
 We can broadly divide the major demand for AI speech-to-text into the following sources: